Skip to main content

 Cartilage, which cushions the ends of bones, can deteriorate, leading to friction between bones and further exacerbating pain and stiffness.

-Additionally, chronic inflammation can promote the formation of osteophytes, or bone spurs, which can impede joint movement and cause additional discomfort.
+Additionally, chronic inflammation can promote the formation of osteophytes, or bone spurs14, which can impede joint movement and cause additional discomfort.

 The nervous system also plays a role in the experience of joint pain and stiffness in autoimmune diseases.